lguariento/Engineering-the-Future/book/08-The Good Home.md

 As a society, we need more experimentation and debate to shape both these technologies as well as our larger concepts of better living for the 21st century.

-With the Good Home, we hope to make some small contributions to this debate.
+With the _Good Home_, we hope to make some small contributions to this debate.

 Image credit:
 -	MozFest HomeLab Kitchen, 2015